-We consider proposals on a pragmatic basis, reviewing each in its company-specific context, seeking to determine the extent to which the proposal promotes long-term shareholders' interests following dialogue with the company where practicable.
-When considering whether or not to support shareholder resolutions, we consider factors including the extent to which it aligns with the aims of the EOS Engagement Plan; its additionality, given what the company is already doing or has committed to do; the nature and motivations of the filers, if known; and the efforts the board has made to engage with the proponents and what potential impacts - positive and negative - the proposal could have on the company if implemented.
+We consider proposals on a case-by-case basis, reviewing each in its companyspecific context.
+We seek to determine the extent to which the proposal promotes long-term shareholders' interests following dialogue with the company where practicable.
+When considering whether or not to support shareholder resolutions, we consider factors including the extent to which it aligns with the aims of the EOS Engagement Plan; its added value, given what the company is already doing or has committed to do; the nature and motivations of the filers, if known; and the efforts the board has made to engage with the proponents and what potential impacts - positive and negative - the proposal could have on the company if implemented.

-We will consider supporting well written, appropriately crafted shareholder proposals on a case-by-case basis and when aligned with the aims of the EOS Engagement Plan and long-term interests of our clients.
+• We will consider supporting well written, appropriately crafted shareholder proposals on a case-by-case basis and when aligned with the aims of the EOS Engagement Plan and long-term interests of our clients.

-Company response to resolutions: We encourage companies to support shareholder proposals where the ask of the proposal is consistent with the Further, company course of direction. we encourage to disclose withdrawn proposals on the ballot with a statement as to the agreement reached between the parties.
-We expect boards to disclose the actions taken to address the issues raised by shareholder proposals that receive significant shareholder support or are otherwise potentially material to the longterm returns of the company.
-We expect companies to disclose outcomes for precatory shareholder proposals that received majority support in a timely way, including the action proposed to be taken.
+Company response to resolutions: We encourage companies to support shareholder proposals where the ask of the proposal is consistent with the company course of direction.
+Further, we encourage companies to disclose withdrawn proposals on the ballot with a statement as to the agreement reached between the parties.
+We encourage boards to disclose the actions taken to address the issues raised by shareholder proposals that receive significant shareholder support or are otherwise potentially material to the longterm returns of the company.
+We encourage companies to disclose outcomes for precatory shareholder proposals that received majority support in a timely way, including the action proposed to be taken.